clirdlf/ndsa.org/groups/infrastructure.md

     * December 4th

   * Calendar invites are not sent out due to the changing nature of the membership list.
 We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document linked below.
-  * Call in information is available on the running [meeting agenda/notes document](https://docs.google.com/document/d/1A_BnEgnDxRXGXGovZI06eY3OdCctrudf-H-Bxs-H4xE/edit#).
+  * Call in information is available on the running [2023 meeting agenda/notes document](https://docs.google.com/document/d/1A_BnEgnDxRXGXGovZI06eY3OdCctrudf-H-Bxs-H4xE/edit#).
   * Meetings are generally recorded and posted to our YouTube Playlist at [https://bit.ly/2QRIMmO](https://bit.ly/2QRIMmO).

+  * The meetings for the Infrastructure Interest Group are held quarterly at 1pm EST.
+ * The 2024 dates are listed below:
+    * March 18th
+    * June 17th
+    * September 16th
+    * December 10th (Tuesday)

+* A new meeting notes document will be available before the first meeting.

 ## Past Meetings

   * Agendas and notes for 2022 are available at [https://bit.ly/3ffGuMR](https://bit.ly/3ffGuMR)
   * Agendas and notes for 2021 are available at [https://bit.ly/31SVJZj](https://bit.ly/31SVJZj)
   * Agendas and notes for 2020 are available at [https://bit.ly/30XnNWs](https://bit.ly/30XnNWs).